Personal trainer

 Skills for Work: Sport and Recreation

-You’d need a Level 3 qualification in Personal Training, endorsed by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
+You'll need a Level 3 Personal Trainer qualification.
+Endorsed by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA), this allows you to train clients on a one-to-one basis.

-You may also require a First Aid Certificate, which includes cardiopulmonary resuscitation (CPR).
+You may also need a First Aid certificate, which includes cardiopulmonary resuscitation (CPR).

 Find the right course for you